-- 6.5 You, members of your household or visitors must not carry out or use your home or any common areas for any criminal, illegal or immoral acts or allow your home or any common areas to be used for any criminal, illegal or immoral acts such as: - Cultivating, manufacturing, selling or conspiring to sell, using, possessing and/or dealing in illegal drugs or substances - Handling or storing stolen or counterfeit goods - Prostitution. - 6.6 You should be aware that the council may apply to the court for a possession order (which may ultimately result in the termination of your tenancy and everyone living in your home being evicted) if you or a member of your household or visitor is convicted of an indictable offence committed in, or in the locality of, your home.
+- 6.4 You, members of your household or visitors must not carry out or use your home or any common areas for any criminal, illegal or immoral acts or allow your home or any common areas to be used for any criminal, illegal or immoral acts such as: - Cultivating, manufacturing, selling or conspiring to sell, using, possessing and/or dealing in illegal drugs or substances - Handling or storing stolen or counterfeit goods - Prostitution. - apply to the court for a possession order (which may ultimately result in the termination of your tenancy and everyone living in your home being evicted) if you or a member of your household or visitor is convicted of an indictable offence committed in, or in the locality of, your home.